A-hedgecock-Flowcore/AutoSpectralRcpp/README.md

 performing spectral unmixing of flow cytometry data using per-cell methods.

+Latest release: Version 1.0.0 This is compatible with AutoSpectral v1.0.0.

 ![Per-cell fluorophore
 optimization](images/PerCellFluorophoreOptimization.jpg) When unmixed
 using OLS in the context of the 42-colour panel containing APC and other